JoeCoolAtBYU/byu_interview_movie_app/README.md

+To run this app, first clone the project to your local computer.

+Then:

 To Run the webservice first go to a terminal window and browse to this directory ../webservice and run the code below